-The Group leases two properties in St Peter Port; 'Smith Street' to run one of its retail outlets and 'North Plantation' to run its Business Hub and BATIF Bureau de Change.
+The Group leases one property in St Peter Port; 'North Plantation' to run its Business Hub.
+The group took out a new lease at Bulwer Avenue starting on 12 January 2022 to assist with its operations.
 In addition, the Group leases property to fulfil its postal operation in Alderney and warehouse spaces in Jersey and Guernsey for the use of HR Air Ltd.

 The lease on the Smith Street property expired at the end of June 2021, at which stage the property was returned to the landlord.
+Two short term leases, originally taken out as a result of the pandemic, also expired during the financial year at the end of June 2021 and August 2021.